A pinnaplasty is the operation used to reduce the prominence of the ears, moving them closer towards the head.

 It is usually possible to return to work after the first week or two although there may be some bruising and swelling for a few weeks.

-For six weeks after the operation, it is important that a head band is worn in bed.
-The wearing of a helmet, doing anything strenuous or where the ears could be knocked should be avoided for six weeks post surgery.
+For six weeks after the operation, it is important that you wear a head band is worn in bed.
+You shouldn’t do any heavy exercise or work, wear a helmet or do anything else where the ears could be knocked for 6 weeks.

 Follow up appointments will be scheduled to check on your progress.